The Town Hall (New York City): 1920s and 1930s

 Town Hall hosted musical performances and other recitals initially as a way to gain revenue.
 The first musical event held at the venue was a recital by Spanish violinist Juan Manén on February 12, 1921.
 That December, German composer Richard Strauss gave three concerts, an event the Town Hall Foundation described as giving "the hall it's [sic] christening as an ideal space for musical performances".
 Cellist Pablo Casals made his debut in January 1923, followed the next month by a dance recital by Ruth St. Denis.
 Singer and actor Paul Robeson first performed Black spiritual songs at the Town Hall in 1927, guitarist Andrés Segovia first gave a recital in 1929, and Richard Tauber made his American premiere there in 1931.
 In its first decade, the Town Hall's other events included Edna St. Vincent Millay's public poetry reading debut in 1928 and a screening of amateur films in 1929.

 Town Hall sponsored the first season of the Town Hall Endowment Series in 1930.
 The series featured such figures as Mischa Elman, Margaret Matzenauer, John McCormack, Rosa Ponselle, and Sergei Rachmaninoff, who all appeared in the 1931–1932 season, as well as Feodor Chaliapin for the 1932–1933 season.
 The series originally had five performances per season, but this was changed in 1933 to eight performances.

 Outside of the Endowment Series, the Colonial Dames of America and the National Society of the Colonial Dames of America presented a play in 1932, which depicted the inauguration of George Washington as US president.
 Pianist Ruth Slenczynska made her debut at the Town Hall in 1933, aged eight.
 Antonia Brico's all-woman orchestra debuted at the Town Hall in early 1935, and contralto Marian Anderson made her Town Hall debut that December after facing discrimination against African-Americans at other venues.
-Alice Tully sang at Town Hall in 1936, and young violinist Isaac Stern debuted at Town Hall the next year.
+Alice Tully sang at Town Hall in 1936, The next year, young violinist Isaac Stern debuted at Town Hall, and Rosalyn Tureck gave a six-week series of Bach recitals entirely from memory.
 Other performers of the decade included Lily Pons in 1938 and the Von Trapp family the same year.